Some Northwest Arkansas residents are leaving the region for health care services, data shows

 The health of individual Arkansans needs to improve so they require fewer services, but more physicians and nurses are also necessary, he said.

-Northwest Arkansas' health care workforce has faced new challenges during the last three years, according to Cork.
-The region has seen a higher attrition rate in health care jobs due to retirement and career changes since the beginning of the pandemic, he said.
+Northwest Arkansas' health care workforce has faced new challenges during the last three years, Cork said.
+The region has seen a higher attrition rate in health care jobs because of retirement and career changes since the beginning of the pandemic, he said.

 Five of the region's nine cardiothoracic surgeons performing coronary artery bypass grafting surgery were older than 60 in 2019, according to the Arkansas Center for Health Improvement analysis.